-- 6. Objective: Identify and manage cultural resources in order to ensure their protection.
+5. Objective: Identify and manage cultural resources in order to ensure their protection, as well as to support opportunities for public education.

 The conservation easement will protect identified historical and cultural values on the Property to the extent they are protected by state and federal law.